Low Bund yields suppress demand for German 10-year Bund sale

 By Lisa Barrington

-LONDON/BERLIN Oct 7 Low yields suppressed investor appetite for a tap of Germany's 10-year benchmark Bund on Wednesday, resulting in Berlin's third uncovered auction of the bond.
+LONDON/BERLIN Oct 7 Low yields suppressed investor appetite for a German 10-year benchmark Bund tap on Wednesday, resulting in Berlin's third failed auction of the bond.

 Germany sold 3.25 billion euros in an auction that drew bids worth 3.7 billion euros, less than the 4 billion euros of debt on offer.